rust-lang/rust/text/0000-inline-semantic.md

 ```

 These steps are very similar to inlining, and thus the first proof-of-concept is implemented
-directly as a variant of MIR inliner (but a separate pass).
+directly as a variant of the MIR inliner (but a separate pass).
 This also means the redirection pass
 currently suffers from all disadvantages of the MIR inliner, namely:

 * Locations will not be propagated into diverging functions (`fn() -> !`), since inlining them is